Mathiaszmrga/Quick_dev_board/README.md

 License Information:
 -------------------
 This product is open source, no warranty is given.
-Feel free to contrubute and add to the project.
+Feel free to contribute and add to the project.